jmcook1186/beacon-light-client/SSZ_notes.md

 ```

+Importantly, the values hashed together in the Merkle tree respresentation of the object ARE the serialized representations of the data - they are serialized into 32 byte chunks specifically to enable hashing and Merkleization.

 Instead of referring to these tree elements as leaf X, node X etc, we can give them generalized indices, starting with root = 1 and counting from left to right along each level.
 This is the generalized index explained above.
 Each element in the serialized list has a generalized index equal to `2**depth + idx` where idx is its zero-indexed position in the serialized object and the depth is the number of levels in the Merkle tree, which can be determined as the square root of the number of elements (leaves).